-Amber is still young at heart.
-And, she thinks, too young for hearing aids.
-So she (unwisely) avoided finding a hearing specialist, avoided the hearing checks ups, avoided turning her car stereo down.
-And she’s damaging her hearing in the meantime.
-Unfortunately for Amber, her perception of a stigma around hearing loss has prevented her from seeking out effective treatments.
+John is still young at heart.
+And, he thinks, too young for hearing aids.
+So he (unwisely) avoided finding a hearing specialist, avoided the hearing checks ups, avoided turning his car stereo down.
+And he’s damaging his hearing in the meantime.
+Unfortunately for John, his perception of a stigma around hearing loss has prevented him from seeking out effective treatments.

 What Does Hearing Loss Stigma Mean?